Irish Cream is a yummy alcoholic drink that can be mixed with Kahlua, hot chocolate, or enjoyed on the rocks.

 Want the lowdown and fast?

-Irish Cream won’t last forever, like vodka or gin, but it should last at least 2 years from when you first open it.
-Check for changes in smell, appearance, and taste, and bin your bottle if it’s been open for over 2 years!
+Irish Cream won’t last forever, like vodka or gin, but it should last at least two years from when you first open it.
+Check for changes in smell, appearance, and taste, and bin your bottle if it’s been open for over two years!